David Fletcher has four hits, four RBI as Angels avoid sweep against Mariners

 It was a bullpen start for the Mariners and it went well for four innings.
 But Yohan Ramirez, the third of seven Mariners pitchers, got into trouble with his wildness.
 He hit Taylor Ward to lead off the inning, then walked Juan Lagares.

-The runners were bunted to second and third base, bringing up Fletcher with one out.
+The runners advanced to second and third base on a sacrifice bunt, bringing up Fletcher with one out.

 Fletcher, who homered in his previous at-bat, pushed a grounder through the hole between first and second base, scoring a pair of runs and giving the Angels a 3-1 lead.

-The Mariners took a 1-0 lead in the bottom of the first inning on a Ty France sacrifice fly but Mitch Haniger was stranded at third base after getting there with one out.
+The Mariners had taken a 1-0 lead in the bottom of the first inning on a Ty France sacrifice fly, but Mitch Haniger was stranded at third base after getting there with one out.

 Hector Santiago needed just 27 pitches to get through the first three innings, and he almost made it through them without allowing a run.
 But with two outs in the third, Fletcher’s line drive just cleared the fence in left field.